Google to work with Ford on Detroit research hub

 Michigan Central Station opened in 1913 and for decades was a jewel of Detroit and hub of rail transportation into and out of the city.
 Detroit-made vehicles — along with air travel — proved part of its undoing.

-Bill Ford has not said how much it cost to buy the train station from billionaire Manuel “Matty” Moroun or how much the automaker expects to spend fixing it up.
+Bill Ford has not said how much it cost to buy the train station from billionaire Manuel “Matty” Moroun or how much the automaker expects to spend fixing it up, though the company said that total investment is roughly $950 million for the station and surrounding district.

 “Innovation breeds innovation,” Culler said.
 “The more that we’re in the front row of that innovation and we’re seeing what others are doing, it will up everyone’s game.
 And I think it’s going to be a game-changer for the city, state and the region.”